 City OF Toronto

 A delightful nature-inspired tea party with Garden Jane and Blooming Caravan at the High Park Children’s Garden.
 This special program featured tea play, mud pies, compost tea making, and make-and-take mini flower bouquets.
-Participants of all ages enjoyed our book nook with garden stories for everyone, sipping a cup of afternoon tea, and taking part in intergenerational activities designed for kids, grandparents, and everyone in between.
+Participants of all ages enjoyed hearing stories garden stories in our book nook, sipping a cup of afternoon tea, and taking part in intergenerational activities designed for kids, grandparents, and everyone in between.
 This program was a special offering from Emma Rooney and Jane Hayes, two of the garden’s pioneer programmers, as well as their special guests.

 Blooming Caravan loves hosting all-ages events!
-Contact me to arrange an event of your own or to receive training on how to deliver all-ages programming.
+Contact us to arrange an event of your own or to receive training on how to deliver all-ages programming.

 Restored by Landscapes Close to Home